-At graze we have historically been predominantly a user of the LAMP stack but on occasion we venture away from this and work with other technologies when we have a project which has specific requirements or we are in a position to experiment.
+At graze we have historically been predominantly a user of the LAMP stack.
+On occasion we venture away from this and work with other technologies when we either have a project which has specific requirements or we are in a position to experiment.
 Go is an example of one of those technologies.
 We have been using it in production on our primary systems for almost six months and in a few small housekeeping things prior to that.
 In this post we will talk a little bit about how and why we are using Go at graze.

 What are we using it for?

 Over the last year we have been building a number of services to unify the two halves of the graze online experience (subscription and shop).
 While we are striving to produce microservices, a lot of them aren't true microservices at the moment because they don't do things like manage their own storage.
 One of the true microservices we have though is written in Go and uses AWS DynamoDB for storage.
 Other services in Go talk to our existing MySQL databases.

 Go is much faster than PHP and for the microservices we were designing we needed fast response times.
 The fact that Go produced compiled native code rather than going through an interpreter like PHP was beneficial here.
 In practise we have an average response time in the single millisecond range.
 This is exactly the type of thing we were after as the service in question was something that would be called on every page request and used in conjunction with other API calls.
 Having a low response time means it has a smaller impact on the overall page response time.